The Identity Problem in the special affine group of $\mathbb{Z}^2$: Preliminaries

-Given an arbitrary group $G$ with neutral element $I$.
+Let $G$ be an arbitrary group with neutral element $I$.
 An element $T \in G$ is called \emph{torsion} if $T \neq I$ and $T^m = I$ for some $m > 1$.
 A group is called \emph{torsion-free} if it does not contain a torsion element.
 In particular, a free group is torsion-free.

 A group is called \emph{virtually solvable} if it admits a finite index subgroup that is solvable.
 Similarly, a group is called \emph{virtually free} if it admits a finite index subgroup that is free.
 The following is a classic result.